-By the end of today, nearly 120,000 mint juleps will flow down the hatches of spectators at the Kentucky Derby.
-That's a lot of julep, especially when you consider the Bourbon factor.
-One drink gets 2 ounces, so we're talking almost 2,000 gallons of Kentucky Bourbon at Churchill Downs alone.
+By the end of a typical DERBY DAY! nearly 120,000 mint juleps will flow down the hatches of spectators at the Kentucky Derby.
+That's a lot of julep.
+Especially when you consider the Bourbon factor.
+One drink gets 2 ounces, so we're talking almost 2,000 gallons of Kentucky Bourbon inebriating spectators at Churchill Downs alone.
 Might be time to buy stock in good ol' Jim.
 And to taste and see the original mint julep recipe.

-But before I attempt an edible (or drinkable) discovery, I usually seek the history first.
-It appears from a variety of highly reputable internet sources (basically I asked Google) that the julep - with its mint and sugar water - was born out of necessity as a way to ease the burn of early American Bourbon.
+But before we drink, please allow me a moment to geek out.
+It appears from a variety of highly reputable internet sources (basically I asked Google) that the julep - with its mint and sugar water - was born as a way to ease the burn of early American Bourbon.
 Apparently, the stuff was pretty offensive.

-- 1 fluid ounce mint simple syrup (2 tablespoons)
+- 1 fluid ounce/2 tablespoons/single shot mint simple syrup (recipe below)

-- 2 fluid ounces Kentucky Bourbon (Jim Beam, Early Times or Bulleit recommended)
+- 2 fluid ounces/double shot Kentucky Bourbon (Jim Beam, Early Times, Buffalo Trace, or Bulleit recommended)

 - Fresh mint leaves and 3 full sprigs